hmcts/service-auth-provider-java-client/README.md

 ### Unit tests

-To run all unit tests please execute the following command:
+To run all unit tests execute the following command:

 ```bash
     ./gradlew test